-Dujiangyan was devastated in the earthquake of 2008 with a huge loss of life, particularly among school-children.
+Dujiangyan was devastated by the earthquake of 2008 with a huge loss of life, particularly among school children.
 We were glad to hear that the city has now been rebuilt and is looking to a brighter future.

 Our trip to Chengdu was all too short, but we plan to return and enjoy some of the other attractions the city has to offer such as the Shu Feng Ya Yun Sichuan Opera and the city’s many museums.